dwwatson1/coronavirus_pandemic_playbook/README.md

 2. How has race played a role in the spread of the COVID-19 pandemic?
 3. Could the level of poverty and inequality affect the spread of COVID-19?
 4. Did having medical insurance play a role in the cure and deaths?
 5. What were the top 5 MSAs (Metropolitan Statistical Areas) impacted by Covid-19?
 (Def: MSA is a geographical region with a relatively high population density at its core and close economic ties throughout the area.)
+6. What were the top 20 uSAs (Micropolitan Statistical Areas) impacted by Covid-19?